Shovickbarua/laravel_react_authentication_and_crud_example/README.md

 ```
 git clone https://github.com/Shovickbarua/laravel_react_authentication_and_crud_example.git
 ```
 + Now setup the project.
-Make sure to install composer, then generate token and migrate the database using this codes
+Make sure to install composer, then generate token and migrate the database using this commands
 ```
 composer update
 php artisan key:generate